hoaivinh811/pdsnd_github/README.md

 ### Filtering Rule for Month:
 if month != 'all': then we need to filter the month

+### Filtering Rule for day:
+if day != 'all': then we need to filter the day of week

 ### Credits
 Template from: **Udacity**